Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

 This project  provides the following features:

 * Create GitHub Issue
-* Providing link to the created GitHub issue in the response
+* Provide link to the created GitHub issue in the response

 ## Getting Started